jackiesogi/TitanVideoEditor/Engine/documentation.md

 | Parameter   | Description                               |
 |-------------|-------------------------------------------|
 | `filename`  | New filename for the video to be processed. |

-// ...
-(Repeat the structure for remaining functions)

 #### `void setBitrate(std::string &bitrate, std::string &ofilepath)`